 Feedback can provide context to the flatness of an ‘unsuccessful’ application outcome, which rarely reflects how an application has been received.
 There are always brilliant, challenging, experimental and thoughtful applications that don’t get through a selection process on a technicality.
 It is not news to say it, but there is never enough funding to support all the skilled and visionary practices we’re introduced to.
 An application may have a profound impact on one or more assessors, even if the project is not suitable for the funding opportunity.
 The writing and the work might inspire possible connections with other relevant funders, programmers, or even mentors.
 Too often a respect for an artist’s work is felt and expressed within a selection process but never shared with the artist themselves.

 Offering feedback is one way that we can address this breakdown of communication.
 It helps us to weave nuance and clarity back into a rejection for the artists who require it.
-It adds a layer of accountability and transparency into our process which feels integral.
 It also means that the time invested in assessing applications can be put to further, more generative use for artists beyond the decision-making.